-This post was first published on When Woman Travels.
+This post was first published on my previous blog When Woman Travels.

 We heard of Chez Vincent from a friend while we organized our New Year’s trip to South Africa.
 We needed to stay in Nelspruit for a night before going on a safari at one of the private game reserves in Kruger National Park.
 At that time, I already suspected that this might be the best guest house in Nelspruit.

 The travel from Johannesburg to Nelspruit with AirLink was comfortable and short.
 (There is always something adventurous about flying on board small planes!)
 It came out that our luggage didn’t follow us and we arrived with just small bags to face the night.
 In addition, the highly experienced travel diva (I mean myself) didn’t think of writing down the address of Chez Vincent Guest House!

 The pleasant sensation of arriving safe and seeing the beautiful small airport of Nelspruit was quickly overridden by worries.
 But we were not alone.
 The Johannesburg airport is a famous trap for lost or stolen luggage.
 This time, the fault was with the short transfer so we just had to swallow our frustration and go on with our trip.